zwyeo/cryptoverse-react/README.md

 millify to transform large numbers to readable strings moment to parse time and dates

+## Note
-## Exchange page is not done because of the paid API
+Exchange page is not done because of the paid API